How do I know my child is going to be safe at Courageous?

 I am not from Boston.
 Can my child register for your program?

-For our Charlestown and Dorchester sites, yes.
+For our Charlestown site, yes.
 Though most of our students are Boston residents, our students hail from all corners of the greater Boston area.
-Our summer program is open to all with the exception of Jamaica Pond who is funded by the city and open to Boston residents only.
+Our summer program is open to all with the exception of Jamaica Pond, which is funded by the city and open to Boston residents only.

 Can my children sail together in the same class?

 While we try our hardest to place siblings in the same classes at the same sites, we do not have the capacity to guarantee that siblings will be placed together.
-However, after a confirmation of registration has been received students and parents are welcome to call or email Toni at email@example.com to request changes to their class assignments, provided space is available.
+However, after a confirmation of registration has been received, students and parents are welcome to call or email our Youth Program team at firstname.lastname@example.org to request changes to their class assignments, provided space is available.

 Can my child sail with his/her friends in the same class?